Alex313031/gn-xp/docs/reference.md

       The list or string to write.

   output_conversion
     Controls how the output is written.
-See "gn help io_conversion".
+See `gn help io_conversion`.
 ```
 ## <a name="predefined_variables"></a>Built-in predefined variables